-School of Creatology
+The School of Creatology

 with

-Creatology, the Subject of Creativity.
+Creatology, the Subject of the power and nature of Creativity.

 What is the School of Creatology?

-- amplifying our sense of fulfilment and wellbeing
+- sense of satisfaction and fulfillment.

 We do this by:

-- while being creative
+- by being indivudually and collectively creative

 - in a safe, co-creative culture.